AlparslanKilinc/Pixel-Sketch/README.md

 # Etch-a-Sketch
-Webpage that lets you make sketchs using diffrent grid sizes.

-It includes a color pallete,random color option and a eraser.
+### Options
+* Grid Size
+* Color Pallete
+* Random Color Generator
+* Eraser
+* Border Lines On/Off
+* Clear

-You are able to click and hover to draw on the grid and click again to stop to give you full ability to draw as you please.
+You are able to click and drag to draw on the grid, giving you full ability to draw as you please.
 Live Preview:  https://alparslankilinc.github.io/Etch-a-Sketch/